Kagamma/evil-script/docs/syntax.md

 string, number, boolean, map, buffer, function, pasobject, null
 ```

-Numbers and Booleans are stored as 64-bit floating point number.
+Numbers and Booleans are stored as 64-bit floating-point numbers.

 Strings are by default in UTF-8 format.

-Maps are the only data structure available in evil script that helps us
-create different types like arrays and dictionaries.
-Maps can be indexed
-with both numbers and strings.
-Maps have no fixed size and can grow
-based on our need.
+Maps are the only data structure available in Evil Script that helps us create different types like arrays and dictionaries.
+Maps can be indexed with both numbers and strings.
+Maps have no fixed size and can grow based on our needs.

-For those who familiar with Lua, maps are basically the same as Lua's
+For those familiar with Lua, maps are basically the same as Lua's tables.
-tables.

-Evil script treats arrays as a sepcial case of map.
-It optimizes maps
-with valid array status, by storing values in an actual array underneath
-for quick access.
+Evil Script treats arrays as a special case of maps.
+It optimizes maps with valid array status by storing values in an actual array underneath for quick access.

-Buffers are used to interface with DLL libraries written in native
-languages like C or Pascal.
-It is basically a space within the system
-memory that is used to store raw data for just about anything.
-Underneath
-a buffer is just a pointer and you can perform pointer arimethic on it.
+Buffers are used to interface with DLL libraries written in native languages like C or Pascal.
+A buffer is essentially a space within the system memory used to store raw data for just about anything.
+Underneath, a buffer is just a pointer, and you can perform pointer arithmetic on it.

 ### Scopes
 Variables are block-scoped.
 They are accessible only within the scope in which they are declared and any nested scopes.